Skip to Main Content

 Does car insurance cover vandalism?

-Your auto insurance will cover damage resulting from vandalism, but only if the policy includes comprehensive coverage.
+Your auto insurance can cover damage from vandalism, but only if your policy includes comprehensive coverage.
 Comprehensive coverage, along with collision coverage, is typically included in full coverage auto insurance policies.

 State laws generally don’t require you to have full coverage.
 So unless you’re certain you opted in or you have a financed vehicle and were required to carry it by your lender or lessor, you’ll need to check your policy to determine if it includes comprehensive coverage.